 - The Nostalgia Critic likes all sorts of junk food, but enjoys the cookies and cream brand of Ben & Jerry when he's feeling low.

-- Team Kimba of the Whateley Universe and Chou's Moon Pies.
-The rest of the team has their own comfort foods (Lancer's is pork rinds), but Phase is appalled by all of them since he has the refined palate of a food critic.
+- Whateley Universe: Chou's Moon Pies.
+The rest of Team Kimba have their own comfort foods (Lancer's is pork rinds), but Phase is appalled by all of them since he has the refined palate of a food critic.

 - In Homestar Runner, after his Lappy got swiped, Strong Bad gorged himself on various chips, which he claimed to be his anti-depressant.